Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/multiple_materials.rst

 - You can also make this new material a copy of an existing material by adding the data block:

-Select object, get the material, (R Click) - Copy data to clipboard.
+Select the object, get the material, (R Click) and Copy data to clipboard.
-When you have renamed the material, click "Data - Data" to link to the existing material.
+When you have renamed the material, click "Link: Data" to link to the existing material.
 Proceed to assign faces as required.
 NB: If you change the material on the original object, the new object color changes too.